mukhtar-github/mukhtar-github/README.md

 ### About

 Hi 👋!
-I'm **Mukhtar**, a Mechanical Engineer who transitioned into a Software Developer.
+I'm **Mukhtar**, a Mechanical Engineer that transitioned into a Software Developer.
 I started my programming journey in 2018 as a non-traditional developer with no background in Computer Science.

 ### Building